Goalsum/TataruBook/docs/tables_and_views.md

 - `asset_name`: `asset_name` from [asset_types]({{ site.baseurl }}/tables_and_views.html#asset_types) table.
 - `account_index`: `account_index` from [accounts]({{ site.baseurl }}/tables_and_views.html#accounts) table.
 - `account_name`: `account_name` from [accounts]({{ site.baseurl }}/tables_and_views.html#accounts) table.
-- `min_inflow`: the required minimum net inflow for this account during the statistics period.
-If no inflow is required, then $$ 0 $$.
+- `min_inflow`: the required minimum initial cash for this account during the statistics period if the balance cannot be less than $$ 0 $$.
 - `cash_gained`: the incremental amount of cash (measured in standard asset) obtained by trading and holding the asset in this account.

 ## return_on_shares